 - Download our Moving to Egypt Guide (PDF)

-With so many things to consider when moving abroad, it's all too easy for future expats to become overwhelmed.
 Being fully prepared in terms of what to expect can make the transition a bit less jarring.
-To give expats-to-be a jumpstart on this process, here are our pros and cons of moving to Egypt.
+To give expats-to-be a jumpstart on this process, here is our list of pros and cons of moving to Egypt.

 Accommodation in Egypt